-B- Add a sub-category of media to an existing sub-category.

-a.
-Add a sub-category folder to an existing sub-category
+- B- Add a sub-category of media to an existing sub-category. - a.
+Add a sub-category folder to an existing sub-category e.
+Choose the Plants sub-category

 In the Plant catalog we are going to add a sub-category to the existing sub-category Tropical Plants.